bahrus/trans-render/README.md

 For each matching element, after modifying the node, you can instruct the processor to move to the next element sibling and/or the first child of the current one, where processing can continue.
 You can also "cut to the chase" by "drilling" inside based on querySelector, but there's no going back to previous elements once that's done.
 The syntax for the third option is shown below for the simplest example.
 If you select the drill option, that trumps instructing trans-render to process the first child.

 It is deeply unfortunate that the DOM Query Api doesn't provide a convenience function for [finding the next sibling](https://gomakethings.com/finding-the-next-and-previous-sibling-elements-that-match-a-selector-with-vanilla-js/) that matches a query, similar to querySelector.
 Just saying.
-But some support for "cutting to the chase" laterally is planned [TODO].
+But some support for "cutting to the chase" laterally is provided.

 At this point, only a synchronous workflow is provided.